zomoz/zmz-calendar/README.md

     1. locale (_optional_): The calendar locale to use.
 It uses [moment](https://momentjs.com/docs/) locale and defaults to `es`
     2. weekDayClickable (_optional_): True if the week days are clickable and emit the day number on click.
 Defaults to `false`
     3. completeMonths (_optional_): True if we want the calendar to show days of othe months in the current month.
 Defaults to `false`
+    4. validRange (_optional_): Object containing `from` and `to` setting all dates outside the range as disabled.
+Is any boundary is missing, then it's taken as infinite.
+    5. navigationStrategy (_optional_): The strategy to enable/disable calendar navigation
+        1. false or undefined: Navigation always enabled
+        2. _validRange_: Based on validRange configuration.
+It disables navigation if next/prev month is outside validRange
+        3. _state_: Based on the calendar state.
+It looks for the first and last date with `navigationState` state and disables the navigation for the dates outside that range.
+If `navigationState` is not provided, it defaults to `available`
+    6. navigationState: State used in the _state_ navigation strategy.
 2. state: CalendarState indicating how the dates are displayed.
 More details below
 3. month: The number of the month to be initialy displayed.
 It's 1-based
 4. year: The number of the year to be initialy displayed.